Last Updated: 8/11/24

 Be a “mindful” snacker.

-• Be aware of when you snack.
+- Be aware of when you snack.
 Mindless eating while watching TV or scrolling on your phone can easily lead to overeating.
-If you want to snack while engaging in these activities, be sure to measure out an appropriate quantity of whatever you want to snack on.
+If you want to snack while engaging in these activities, be sure to measure out an appropriate quantity of your chosen snack.

-• If you are prone to unnecessary or unhealthy snacking, try to pause in the moment and ask, “Am I actually hungry or do I just want to eat?”
-Wait fifteen minutes and then reevaluate.
-If after fifteen minutes you decide you are hungry, then go for it, but make a healthy choice.
+- If you are prone to unnecessary or unhealthy snacking, try to pause in the moment and ask, “Am I actually hungry or do I just want to eat?”
+Wait 15 minutes and then reevaluate.
+If after 15 minutes you decide you are hungry, aim to choose a healthy snack.

 Make smart snacking easy.

 For this week and moving forward, challenge yourself to practice smart snacking.
-Use the tools listed above to bring awareness to your snacking habits and help you make smarter in-the-moment choices.
+Use the tools provided here to bring awareness to your snacking habits and to help you make smarter in-the-moment choices.
 You will be glad you did!